lesmyrmidons/setup-ubuntu/README.md

 Default installation
 --------------------

-This project install all following packages:
+This project will install the following packages:

 * aptitude
 * bash-completion